Estimated Reading Time: 14 mins

 Image by freepik

-One of the first things I tried to do way back in 2015 when I was constantly defeated by the condition was to eliminate different things from my diet.
+One of the first things I tried, back in 2015 when I felt constantly defeated by the condition, was eliminating certain foods from my diet.

 Image by Jack Sparrow on pexels

-My constant battle with PMDD plus the combination of worsening life events, led me to eventually seek real change in 2019.
+My ongoing battle with PMDD, combined with a series of worsening life events, eventually pushed me to seek meaningful change in 2019.

-What started with food evolved into all areas of my life.
+What started with food, evolved into all aspects of my life.

-It led to physical activity, mindset shifts, addressing past traumas, friendship circles, personal aspirations, investment in knowledge, and most importantly, taking my faith more seriously.
+It led to physical activity, mindset shifts, addressing past traumas, re-evaluating friendship circles, personal aspirations, and most importantly, taking my faith in Christ more seriously.

 Image by Olia Danilevich on pexels

-Most of my time is spent working on these areas of my life.
+Most of my time is spent working on these areas of my life, and as a result, I’ve become happier ‘from my core’.

-When PMDD arrives, because I’m more centred and fulfilled from within, I no longer experience the worst of the symptoms across the 14 days.
+When PMDD arrives, because I’m more centred and fulfilled from within, I no longer experience the worst of the symptoms across the full 14 days that it lasts for.

 Image by Anil Sharma on pexels

-Although I can’t say I’m fully healed, I’m certainly getting better as I continue my process of growth and healing.
+Although I can’t say I’m fully healed from PMDD, I’ve certainly gotten better as I continue my process of growth and healing.

-I read helpful books and I pray and read the Bible daily so I’m constantly reinforcing my spirit and empowering my mind.
+I read helpful books and spend time in prayer and scripture daily, continually reinforcing my spirit and empowering my mind.

-It’s my way of giving Annie the tools necessary to support and manage Anita each month.
+It’s my way of equipping Annie with the tools necessary to support and manage Anita each month.

 Image by Tara Winstead on pexels

-Because of my practices and disciplines, I’ve learnt to convert anxiety into productive energy, using that to my benefit during PMDD days.
+Because of my practices and disciplines, I’ve learnt to convert anxiety into productive energy, using it to my benefit during PMDD days.

-Anxiety gives a sense of ‘fight or flight’ and that feeling of being on edge, I redirect to get as much work done as possible.
+Anxiety brings with it a ‘fight or flight’ response and a constant sense of being on edge, which I consciously redirect into getting as much work done as possible.

 For example, I may use it to do a spring clean for a few hours or expel it through an intense gym workout.